mrsn1ff/mrsn1ff/README.md

 <h3 align='center'><strong><a href="https://preetpal.vercel.app" target="_blank">Portfolio🌐</a></strong></h3>
 <p align='center'>Software developer | Full-stack JavaScript | Node/React developer | Web developer</p>

 <p align='left'> 📫 As someone who is always passionate for learning more about tech and life.
-I love to develop web scripts static websites and ever since been a self taught software developer also unstopped learner.
-I have evolved into a Full Stack Javascript career path, and loves working with cutting edge tools and technologies.</p>
+I am a passionate MERN stack developer skilled in building dynamic and responsive web applications using MongoDB, Express.js, React, and Node.js.
+With a strong focus on clean code and user-centric design, I aim to deliver high-quality, scalable solutions.
+Whether it's crafting intuitive front-end experiences or building robust back-end services, I am constantly evolving my skills to stay ahead of the tech curve.
+Let's collaborate and create something awesome!</p>

 Programmer specialized in **web development** using multiple **tools, frameworks and libraries** both in frontend and backend.
 I pay *a lot of attention to detail* to generate best products.